pamelasanchezvi/kubernetes/docs/admin/etcd.md

 [etcd](https://coreos.com/etcd/docs/2.0.12/) is a highly-available key value store which Kubernetes uses for persistent storage of all of its REST API objects.

 ## Configuration: high-level goals

 Access Control: give *only* kube-apiserver read/write access to etcd.
-You do not want apiserver's etcd exposed to every node in your cluster (or worse, to the internet at large), because access to etcd is equivilent to root in your cluster.
+You do not want apiserver's etcd exposed to every node in your cluster (or worse, to the internet at large), because access to etcd is equivalent to root in your cluster.

 Data Reliability: for reasonable safety, either etcd needs to be run as a